Thorburn Road, Wigan, Lancashire, WN5 9LW

 What if my child is upset in the morning?

 As with all young children, it is highly likely they might be upset coming to school for the first few days and weeks.
 This is because the new room and routines can be a worry for them until they’re used to it.
 Please be reassured that we are there to help.
-You are welcome to come to school for 08.50am each morning to allow time to settle them before leaving them with the staff, who will continue to look after them.
+You are welcome to come to school for 8.50am each morning to allow time to settle them before leaving them with the staff, who will continue to look after them.
 We will always give you a call to let you know how they are.

 My child has a long-term illness which requires medicine or additional care, how will you help with this?

 We ask that you contact us as soon as possible to let us know of any medical needs your child has.
-We will then work with you and any health professionals involved in your child’s care, to ensure we have a Care Plan in place as soon as possible.
+We will then work with you and any health professionals involved in your child’s care, to ensure we have a Healthcare Plan in place as soon as possible.

 Reception Queries